Who we are

 Some early topics: Women’s health issues, “I was a Hostage in Iran” (member Kathryn Koob), “Getting a Job in Germany” and “What’s Happened to Volunteering.”
 We visited museums, the zoo, a chocolate shop, a goldsmith’s atelier, and even the Fertility Clinic at Frauenklinik on Maistrasse.
 A monthly newsletter was published…. typed, mimeographed, mailed to all the members.
 Quaint, wasn’t it?

-For the first 10 years, our club had ties to its parent organization, the American Association of University Women, and was so named.
+For the first 10 years, our club had ties to the parent organization, the American Association of University Women, and was so named.
 In addition to local dues, we collected a sum from each member and sent it to the U.S. But the ties were weak, no advantage seemed to come from our status as a “satellite” and in the end the entire membership voted to sever the connection and adopt a new name: adding the word “Professional” to our title.